 This is when I like to string my tag so it stays on.
 Cut out the tags and punch a hole at the top.
 String the tag and finish the bow.

 Time to draw on the ghost’s face.
-Add the ghost’s eyes and mouth with a permanent marker.
+Add the ghost’s eyes and mouth with a Sharpie marker.
 Of course, if you’re an artist feel free to add more facial features!
 Be sure not to touch the tip of the marker to the tissue for too long.
 Otherwise, the tissue will absorb too much ink and tear.